AzuraCast/azuracast-docs/user-guide/logs.md

 Container Name | Description
 - | -
 `nginx_proxy` | This is the container with the NGINX web server proxy that is responsible for making the AzuraCast application available to browsers.
-This container is also providing the [Let's Encrypt](/en/administration/ssl-and-lets-encrypt) integration for AzuraCast and Multi-Site installtions.
+This container is also providing the [Let's Encrypt](/en/administration/ssl-and-lets-encrypt) integration for AzuraCast and Multi-Site installtions. <br><br> **We don't use this container unless you're using Multi-Site**
 `nginx_proxy_letsencrypt` | This container is responsible for retrieving and updating the Let's Encrypt certificates for SSL. <br><br> If you encounter any issues with the Let's Encrypt setup you should look into the logs of this container.
 `web` | This container is hosting the main AzuraCast PHP application that controls the stations and provides the web interface. <br><br> If you encounter any server 500 errors or have issues with your sync tasks you should look into the logs of this container.
 `mariadb` | This container is providing AzuraCast with the MariaDB database. <br><br> If you encounter any database related issues you should look into the logs of this container.
 `redis` | This container is providing the AzuraCast application with a Redis server for caching.
 This is mainly used for caching the filesystem.